Frequency-doubled Nd:YAG MOPA laser system with programmable rectangular pulses up to 200 microseconds: Introduction

 \section{Introduction}

-High-power tunable laser sources with long pulse duration and narrow linewidth are desired for a wide range of applications.
-In atomic and molecular physics, potential applications include laser slowing \cite{fulton06a,coppendale11a} and precision measurements requiring wavelengths only accessible via nonlinear processes \cite{seiler05a, haase15a}.
+High-power broadly tunable laser sources with ${\sim}100$ microsecond pulse duration and narrow linewidth are desired for a wide range of applications.
+In atomic and molecular physics, potential applications include optical Stark deceleration \cite{fulton06a,coppendale11a} with near resonant light and precision measurements requiring wavelengths only accessible via nonlinear processes \cite{seiler05a, haase15a}.
 These sources could also find application as Bragg diffraction lasers in matter-wave interferometry \cite{muller08a}.
 However, to the best of our knowledge, lasers of this type have not yet been developed.
-A plausible way to obtain these characteristics would be to use a high power, long-pulse pump laser to amplify a lower power, tunable narrow-linewidth laser.
+A plausible way to obtain these characteristics would be to use a high power, long-pulse pump laser to amplify a lower power, broadly tunable narrow-linewidth laser.
+Existing high power systems are restricted to laser media like Nd:YAG with limited tunability and pulse durations significantly shorter than the fluorescence lifetime of about 230~$\mu$s \cite{koechner06a}.

+To illustrate the possible utility of such a tunable, high power, long-pulse laser system, we focus on a particular application: laser slowing and cooling of molecules.
+Laser slowing and cooling is typically accomplished via forces from near-resonant photon scattering, which is associated with spontaneous emission \cite{metcalf99a}.
+However, with sufficiently intense laser beams, stimulated light forces can be used to dramatically increase slowing and cooling rates, despite a lower scattering rate \cite{soding97a}.
+Such schemes are particularly attractive \cite{chieda11a, aldridge16a, yin18a, yang16a, kozyryev18a} for laser slowing and cooling of molecules, which can have optically accessible electronic transitions but suffer from optical pumping to dark states each time a photon is scattered \cite{di-rosa04a, kozyryev17a}.
+Although laser slowing, cooling, and trapping of molecules has been demonstrated using photon scattering forces \cite{shuman09a, shuman10a, barry14a, zhelyazkova14a, hemmerling16a, hummon13a, baum2020a}, the required long slowing distance required and very modest cooling rates deliver orders of magnitude smaller fluxes of slow molecules than are typical in atomic experiments.